sungnga/react-revents/README.md

 - **Testing out Google Places:**
 - In sandbox folder, create a component/file called TestPlaceInput.jsx
 - In TestPlaceInput.jsx file, copy and paste the demo code from the above github website.
 Then make the following changes:
-  - Change from class component to functinal component
+  - Change from class component to functional component
   - Delete the constructor and add address state using useState() hook:
     - `const [address, setAddress] = useState('');`
   - Change the arrow event handler functions to regular functions